hakansuku/D1APACTraining/4_1 Practice Dynatrace Query Language DQL.md

 ## 1) Start with DQL Beginners exercise.

->  In this section, you will be able to familiarize with basic fetch, filter, parse or summarize commands.
+>  In this section, you will be able to familiarize with basic fetch, filter, fieldsAdd & fieldsRemove , parse , sort , makeTimeseries and summarize commands.

    Learn the Dynatrace Query Language (DQL) hands-on with interactive tutorials
 ![dojo"](https://github.com/hakansuku/D1APACTraining/blob/main/images/DQL/dojo.png?raw=true)